Beach Wedding Dress Styles: 12 Looks That Actually Work on Sand (and in the Wind)

 Keep accessories lightweight, wind-resistant, and proportional to the relaxed setting.
 Less is genuinely more when the ocean is your backdrop.

-Shoes: According to The Bridal Collection, the vast majority of beach brides opt for flat sandals or barefoot options because heels sink into sand.
+Shoes: The Bridal Collection notes that the vast majority of beach brides opt for flat sandals or barefoot options because heels sink into sand.
 Wedge espadrilles offer a subtle lift if you want height.
 Our guide to beach bridal shoes ranks the five best options by what actually works on sand.

 Hair: Loose waves, low chignons, and braided updos all hold up well in coastal humidity.
-According to The Wedding Shoppe, about 65% of beach hairstyles feature loose waves or updos with accessories like pearl headbands or flower crowns, chosen because they secure against wind while enhancing the natural, relaxed feel.
+The Wedding Shoppe reports that about 65% of beach hairstyles feature loose waves or updos with accessories like pearl headbands or flower crowns, chosen because they secure against wind while enhancing the natural, relaxed feel.

 Veils: Short veils or no veil at all.
 A fingertip-length veil can work for photos, but cathedral veils become kites in ocean wind.
 Consider a hair vine or floral comb instead.